Register to get access to free programming courses with interactive exercises

 • How do I version it?

-That's why it's not enough to build a good API, you need additional conventions.
-Over the lifetime of the Internet, many API standards have been created.
-Among them, you can distinguish several large trends, which are built on roughly the same rules.
-We'll look at them below.
+That is why you need additional conventions to build a good API.
+Over the lifetime of the Internet, programmers created many API standards.
+You can distinguish several trends built on roughly the same rules.
+We will look at them below.

 As you have to

-This is where all the APIs that work according to the principle of "you get what you get".
-They're usually found in internal services or old public services created dozens of years ago.
-There are no rules here, each endpoint exists by itself, they actively use request parameters and ignore features of HTTP itself, such as response codes.
-This list is only there to show that the real world is not as beautiful as we'd like it to be.
+It is where all the APIs work according to the «You get what you get» principle.
+We can find them in internal or old public services created dozens of years ago.
+There are no rules here.
+Endpoints exist by themselves.
+They actively use request parameters and ignore features of HTTP itself, such as response codes.
+We put this list there only to show that the real world is not as beautiful as we want.

 REST